IDR Models NSW 70 Class

 The NSW 70 class were a class of diesel-hydraulic locomotives built by Commonwealth Engineering, Granville for the New South Wales Government Railways in 1960-61.
 They were ordered to replace steam locomotives at Port Kembla.
 Only 10 units were built with the first locomotive, 7001, entering service on the 15th of August 1960 and the last to enter service, 7010, on the 11th of May 1961.

-On 10 February 1984, 7009 was taken out of service and sent to Eveleigh Railway Workshops with 7008 following on 21 June and 7002 on 13 August, all three were officially withdrawn.
-On 12 November 1984, the 73 class took over all shunting and transfer duties at Port Kembla resulting in only 3 of the 70 class locos to remain operational.
-On 10 September 1986, loco 7010 last operated and 7006 stopped the following day bringing an end to the NSW 70 class in operation.
+On 10th February 1984, 7009 was taken out of service and sent to Eveleigh Railway Workshops with 7008 following on 21st June and 7002 on 13th August, all three were officially withdrawn.
+Then on the 12th November 1984, the 73 class took over all shunting and transfer duties at Port Kembla, resulting in only 3 of the 70 class locos to remain operational.
+On 10th September 1986, loco 7010 last operated and 7006 stopped the following day, bringing an end to the NSW 70 class in operation.

 Two of the 70 class locos are preserved, 7007 and 7010 with 7006 and 7008 being preserved-operational.

-For this installation we recommend the ESU LokSound 5 (Sound) or the LokPilot V4.0 (No Sound) for those not wishing sound.
+For this installation, we recommend the ESU LokSound 5 (Sound) with our remastered Custom Sound Project for the 70 Class or the LokPilot 5 (No Sound) for those not wishing sound

-We offer DCC or DCC with sound including a Stay Alive Device to enable uninterrupted performance at super slow speeds especially travelling through insulfrog points.
+The installation of the DCCS PowerPlus Stay Alive is highly recommended, enabling uninterrupted performance at super slow speeds, especially travelling through insulfrog points.

 So why not get fully featured sound from DCC Solutions

-Our Custom 70 Class Sound Project now includes these great features:
+Our Custom Sound Project now includes these fantastic features:

 Full Throttle – Drive Hold

-This feature allows you to simulate a loaded or empty train by pressing the F1 function button.
-When the button is pressed, the motor will remain at a constant speed, while the sound can be controlled independently by adjusting the speed on the throttle.
-This exciting, new feature gives the operator the ability to have the train crawl in notch 8 or coast at 100 km/h.
-Release the Drive Hold function button and you simply go back to throttle-controlled speed and motion.
-Available only from DCC Solutions, our Drive Hold will stop your loco when you reduce the speed to zero even while the function is still active.
-Your ESU factory fitted sound will not stop your loco at speed step 0 or by trying to use the brake with the drive hold on.
-So watch out you don't crash your loco.
+This feature allows you to simulate a hard-working loaded train by pressing the F1 function button.
+When the button is pressed, the motor will remain at a constant speed, while the sound can be controlled independently by adjusting the speed on the throttle, so this can simulate a hard-working locomotive.
+This exciting feature gives the operator the ability to have the loco crawling in notch 8 or coasting at 100 km/h along the track.
+Release the Drive Hold function button, and you simply go back to throttle-controlled speed, motion and sound.
+Available only from DCC Solutions, our Drive Hold will stop your loco when you reduce the speed to zero, even while the function is still active.
+Your ESU factory sound or sound from other providers will not stop your loco at speed step 0 with the drive hold switched on, which can damage your model because you ran into something.